Safwanny/Calories-Burnt-Prediction/README.md

 Merged teh two different csv files into one file.
-Conducted data exploration for better understanding the trends in the data and features using plots and heatmaps. removed features that were not requied for training. converted all features to int64 (dumy variables and also replace.
+Conducted data exploration for better understanding the trends in the data and features using plots and heatmaps. removed features that were not requied for training. converted all features to int64 (dummy variables and also replace)

 fitted two different models for personal performance study used many metrics to evaluate the performance of respeetive models